-In the centre of a triangle formed by the Northumberland National Park, the Northumberland Coast AONB, and the vibrant city of Newcastle, Ashington is a former mining town with plenty to offer a wide range of buyers.
+In the centre of a triangle formed by the Northumberland National Park, the Northumberland Coast AONB and the vibrant city of Newcastle, Ashington is a former mining town with plenty to offer a wide range of buyers.
 With a good range of shops and amenities, great commuting links to Newcastle and a range of outdoor attractions including the seaside on your doorstep, this location has so much to offer.

 Great local amenities

 For everyday shops and services you’ll find everything you need in Ashington.
-The main shopping street hosts a range of high street stores including banks, pharmacies and cafes, and supermarkets include an ASDA superstore and ALDI.
+The main shopping street hosts a range of high street stores including banks, pharmacies and cafes, and the local supermarkets include an ASDA superstore and ALDI.

 Range of schooling options